xdoko01/pgRPG/README.md

   - This is useful when the game is spread accross multiple files and in new level (new quest file) we need to add additional feature to our entity (and not create a new one).
   - E.g. player entity is created in the first quest file and in the next quest file (level) we need to adjust starting position of the player.
 So we can simply add new position component to player01 that will override the original position.

+### 2022-11-20 Possibility to delete component from entity from within the definition in the quest file

+### 2022-11-20 Possibility to copy components from one entity to other entity within the definition in the quest file - EXPERIMENTAL
+  - Similarly to creating the entity from template it is now possible to create new entity from existing entity by copying its component from existing entity.
+  - This can be achieved by putting entity alias in `templates` list with `#` prefix.
+E.g. `"templates": ["#crate01"]`
+  - This feature is only experimental.
+It is using `copy.copy` method for creation of the components on the new entity.
+Later changes in source entity component can affect also the destination entity component (sharing the same memory location).

 ## To Do

   - [x] reduce number of files in `collision_system` delete some of them and merge necessary version of classes to the existing files `generate_collisions_processor.py` and/or `resolve_collisions_processor`